ballerina-platform/module-ballerinax-github/githubwebhook3/tests/README.md

 ## Running tests

-In order to run the tests, the user will need to have a GitHub Personal Access Token with the `admin:repo_hook` and `repo` scopes.
+In order to run the tests, you need to have a GitHub Personal Access Token with the `admin:repo_hook` and `repo` scopes.
 The token can be obtained by visiting

 **https://github.com/{profile} -> Settings -> Developer Settings -> Personal access tokens**

-Specify the obtained token along with the topic and optionally the callback URL and secret in a `ballerina.conf` file in the project.
-Also include the username and repository name against which testing will be done.
+Specify the obtained token, the topic, and optionally, the callback URL and the secret in a `ballerina.conf` file in the project.
+Also, include the username and repository name, which will be used for testing.

 ```.conf
 GITHUB_TOKEN="ACCESS_TOKEN"